-For most of the functionality within Avast Mobile Security or Avast Anti-Theft rooting is NOT required.
+For most functions of Avast Mobile Security or Avast Anti-Theft rooting is NOT required.

 Some features of the product are "root-only".
 Do I have to root my device to use your product?

-No, it is absolutely not necessary to root your device to use Avast Mobile Security.
-While some features of Avast Mobile Security do require root access, most features are available on non-rooted devices.
-In fact, rooting your phone is generally not as secure and therefore not recommended.
-However users who choose to root their devices are exposed to higher risks, and that is why we include features to provide additional protection for these users.
+Rooting your phone is generally not as secure and therefore not recommended.
+Users who choose to root their devices are exposed to higher risks.
+That is why we include features to provide additional protection for rooted devices.